 /ip traffic-flow target

-sudo fcli set main average_calculation_time 60 sudo fcli set main average_calculation_time_for_subnets 60 sudo fcli commit
+sudo fcli set main netflow_sampling_ratio 1000 sudo fcli set main netflow_custom_sampling_ratio_enable enable sudo fcli commit

 If you configured everything correctly but all counters on FastNetMon are zero please check that source IP for Netflow / IPFIX on Mikrotik side is not set to 0.0.0.0 but set to correct IP address.
 Linux discards traffic when it’s coming from 0.0.0.0 as it’s not legitimate IP address.
 Such packets are called martian.

 If you experience any issues we can recommend upgrade to latest stable version of RouterOS as it may address previously known issues.